rimmartin/saxon-node/README.md

 An exploration of binding Saxon/C http://www.saxonica.com/html/saxon-c/index.html (XSLT 2.0 and XQuery 1.0).

-Note: release v0.1.0 s built with nodejs v4.1.1 and v4.2.x [v4.2.x has Buffer acting like Uint8Array and currently is indistinguishable on the native side yet seems to work for this project].
-If you want v0.12.x compatible stay with v0.0.5. npm will continue with nodejs v4.x.x line and any fixes or features needed by prior versions will be from github branches.
+Note: release v0.1.1 is built with nodejs v4.2.x [v4.2.x has Buffer acting like Uint8Array and currently is indistinguishable on the native side yet seems to work for this project].
+If you want v0.12.x compatibility stay with v0.0.5. npm will continue with nodejs v4.2.x line and any fixes or features needed by prior versions will be from github branches.

 Documentation: http://rimmartin.github.io/saxon-node/